-SECTION 6.
+7 SECTION 6.
 111.84 (2) (c) of the statutes is amended to read:

-111.84 (2) (c) To refuse to bargain collectively on matters set forth in s.
-111.91 (1) with the duly authorized officer or agent of the employer which is the recognized or certified exclusive collective bargaining representative of employees specified in s.
-111.81 (7) (a) in an appropriate collective bargaining unit or with the certified exclusive collective bargaining representative of employees specified in s.
-111.81 (7) (b) or (c) to (f) in an appropriate collective bargaining unit.
-Such refusal to bargain shall include, but not be limited to, the refusal to execute a collective bargaining agreement previously orally agreed upon.
+8 111.84 (2) (c) To refuse to bargain collectively on matters set forth in s.
+111.91 9 (1) with the duly authorized officer or agent of the employer which is the recognized 10 or certified exclusive collective bargaining representative of employees specified in 11 s.
+111.81 (7) (a) in an appropriate collective bargaining unit or with the certified 12exclusive collective bargaining representative of employees specified in s.
+111.81 (7) 13 (b) to (f) g in an appropriate collective bargaining unit.
+Such refusal to bargain shall 14include, but not be limited to, the refusal to execute a collective bargaining 15agreement previously orally agreed upon.